 - Removal from class, parent phone call, and detention

 - Labs: When we have a lab you will be assessed on your completion of the lab and your comprehension of the lab concepts.
-All labs must be 100% complete in order to receive any credit!
+Labs are usually worth more points in class compared to daily work AND they are graded on accuracy and format.

-- Assignments: Worksheets, questions, test reviews, etc. All assignments must be 100% complete in order to receive any credit!
+- Assignments: Worksheets, questions, test reviews, etc. All assignments should be 100% complete in order to receive full credit!

 - Quizzes: You can expect anywhere from 1 to 2 quizzes per unit depending on the length of the unit.